 Beech Grove Primary School

-Summer Term 2025
+Summer Term 2026

 Head Teacher Message

-As Head teacher of your school, I continue to be so proud of all of the children and the way they have started back since returning from the Christmas break.
-Their resilience and adaptability remain outstanding.
+As Head teacher of your school, I continue to be so proud of all of the children and the way they have started back since returning in September 2025.
+Their resilience, adaptability and hardworking attitudes to learning remain outstanding.
+It is such a pleasure to see the children care so much and take pride in all of their work and the school environment.

-This term we hope to pick up where we left off before Christmas with our children achieving good progress within their core subject areas, due to the tremendous hard-working attitude of themselves and the dedicated staff team here at school.
+This term we hope to pick up where we left off before Easter with our children achieving good progress within their core subject areas of Reading, Writing and Maths, due to the tremendous hard-working attitude of themselves and the dedicated staff team here at school.

-This term we will also be hoping for some lovely spring sunshine so that children can make full use of our Secret Garden in lesson time and maybe plant some wonderful spring flowers for us all to enjoy (even the ducks!!!).
-I always think that spring flowers with their vibrant colours and freshness cheer everyone up from the gloom of the long, dark and wet winter months.
-They are a sign that lighter nights and warmer weather is on its way! (fingers crossed)
+This term we will also be hoping for some lovely summer sunshine so that children can make full use of our Secret Garden in lesson time and maybe plant some wonderful summer flowers for us all to enjoy.
+Especially when it comes to our summer attendance reward ice-cream and ice lolly parties!!

-Our teachers have lots of interesting activities planned for this term and hope that you will enjoy hearing what children have been working on at consultation meetings/phone conversations, and will support them with their homework and reading outside of school.
+Our teachers have lots of interesting activities and trips planned for this term and hope that you will enjoy hearing what children have been working on at consultation meetings/phone conversations, and will support them with their homework and reading outside of school.

-Please, please, please x10000 keep encouraging your child to read at home.
-Reading is the key to everything!
-The children are showing such a passion and love of reading in school, we hope you will continue this with them at home.
+AS ALWAYS Please, please, please x10000 keep encouraging your child to read at home.
+Reading is the key to unlocking the world!

-Here’s to a really positive Spring term!
+Here’s to a really positive Summer term!

 John Dixon